-Plaintiffs sued to block Mazars from complying with that subpoena, arguing that Congress has no legitimate legislative basis for requesting these documents.
-But the Oversight Committee's legitimate legislative basis is plain: information these documents can provide would aid Congress's determination about whether and how to legislate with respect to disclosure and conflict-of-interest laws.
-Plaintiffs' arguments to the contrary are at odds with decades of Supreme Court precedent and would, if accepted, significantly cabin the scope of Congress's authority to investigate.
+Petitioners sued to block Mazars, Deutsche Bank, and Capital One from complying with these subpoenas, arguing that Congress has no legitimate legislative basis for requesting these documents.
+But the respective Committees' legitimate legislative bases are plain: these documents would aid the Oversight Committee's determination about whether and how to legislate with respect to disclosure and conflict-of-interest laws; they would aid the Financial Services Committee's investigation into legislative fixes to combat money laundering; and they would aid the Intelligence Committee's investigation into legislation that could stymie foreign influence over candidates and foreign interference in our elections and political process.
+Petitioners' arguments to the contrary are at odds with decades of this Court's precedents and would, if accepted, significantly cabin the scope of Congress's authority to investigate, thereby undermining Congress's ability to fulfill its institutional role in our system of government.

-Recognition of Congress's broad authority to investigate is longstanding.
-Indeed, the practice of legislative investigations predates the birth of the United States, and that power was exercised by Congress from the beginning of the Republic.
+Significantly, the practice of legislative investigation predates the birth of the United States, and that power was exercised by Congress from the beginning of the Republic.
 As early as 1792, Congress investigated a military defeat by "send[ing] for necessary persons, papers and records" from the Washington Administration, and James Madison and other Framers of the Constitution voted in favor of this inquiry.
 McGrain v.
 Daugherty, 273 U.S. 135, 161 (1927).
 That investigation was only the first of many other congressional investigations that have followed in the years since.

-Consistent with this long history, the Supreme Court has repeatedly affirmed the existence of Congress's power to investigate and reiterated that the scope of that power is co-extensive with the scope of Congress's power to legislate.
-As the Court has explained, Congress's power to investigate is "broad," encompassing "inquiries concerning the administration of existing laws as well as proposed or possibly needed statutes" and including "surveys of defects in our social, economic or political system for the purpose of enabling the Congress to remedy them."
+Consistent with this long history, this Court has repeatedly affirmed the existence of Congress's power to investigate and reiterated that the scope of that power is co-extensive with the scope of Congress's power to legislate.
+As this Court has explained, Congress's power to investigate is "broad," encompassing "inquiries concerning the administration of existing laws as well as proposed or possibly needed statutes" and including "surveys of defects in our social, economic or political system for the purpose of enabling the Congress to remedy them."
 Watkins, 354 U.S. at 187.
-In discussing the breadth of Congress's investigatory power, the Court has made clear that the judiciary should not second-guess the legislature's judgment as to what investigations will facilitate Congress's exercise of its legislative power.
+In discussing the breadth of Congress's investigatory power, this Court has made clear that the judiciary should not second-guess the legislature's judgment as to what investigations will facilitate Congress's exercise of its legislative power.
 Thus, courts must uphold a congressional request for records so long as it is not "plainly incompetent or irrelevant to any lawful purpose [of Congress] in the discharge of [its] duties."
 McPhaul v.
 United States, 364 U.S. 372, 381 (1960) (quoting Endicott Johnson Corp. v.
 Perkins, 317 U.S. 501, 509 (1943)).

-Applying this deferential standard, the district court correctly held that the Oversight Committee's request is valid.
-The Committee's request for financial documents from Mazars-following allegations that President Trump may have omitted certain information on federal financial disclosures and that he may have certain conflicts of interest-could produce information that would inform Congress's decision-making about whether to strengthen financial disclosure laws and impose new restrictions on presidential conflicts of interests.
+Applying this standard, the courts below correctly held that the Committees' requests are valid.
+To start, the Oversight Committee's request for financial documents from Mazars could produce information that would inform Congress's consideration of legislation that would strengthen financial disclosure laws and impose new restrictions on presidential conflicts of interests.
 In fact, Congress is right now considering numerous pieces of legislation that would do just that.
-Even though

-Congress need not point to proposed legislation to justify an investigation so long as the investigation is consistent with Congress's "potential power to enact and appropriate under the Constitution," Barenblatt, 360 U.S. at 111 (emphasis added), the existence of such proposed legislation underscores the legitimacy of Congress's request for these documents.
+Even though Congress need not point to proposed legislation to justify an investigation so long as the investigation is consistent with Congress's "potential power to enact and appropriate under the Constitution," Barenblatt, 360 U.S. at 111 (emphasis added), the existence of such proposed legislation underscores the legitimacy of Congress's request for these documents.